andriksantos/andriksantos/readme.md

 * Application development
 * Among other things.

-I did the university professional internship at Gildan Honduras for more details in [Gildan Practice](https://andriksantos.github.io/GildanPractice/)
+I did the university professional internship at Gildan Honduras for more details visit the page [Gildan Practice](https://andriksantos.github.io/GildanPractice/)

 I love art and design so much that I specialized in ___Digital Marketing___ at _The Open University in Milton Keynes_, England.

+I consider myself a person with great attention to detail, motivated and self-critical.
+In constant training, team worker and eager to continue enjoying what I do

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=andriksantos&layout=compact)](https://github.com/andriksantos/github-readme-stats)